-- Symptoms Possible Cause(s) Corrective Actions Motor will not operate or 1.
-Bad connections or broken wires 1.
-Check all wiring.
+Symptoms Possible Cause(s) Corrective Actions Motor will not operate or 1.
+Bad connections or broken wires.
+1. Check all wiring.
 Look for loose connections, runs in one direction only Most often, winch problems can be corrosion, and broken or damaged wires.
-Any wires traced to loose connections, corrosion, or that appear damaged must be replaced.
-Check broken wires. handheld controller for damaged wiring or damaged corroded plug and socket connections.
-CAUTION: Always use two wrenches (spanners) when loosenin tightening motor and solenoid connections.
-(See Figure 15 Otherwise motor or solenoid damage can occur.
-Damaged or stuck solenoid.
-This is 2.
-CAUTION: Disengage freespool before performing most likely caused by not holding the this test to prevent powering the winch drum.
-If a inner nut to keep the stud from turning solenoid sticks once, it is likely to stick again and mu when attaching wire to solenoid. be replaced immediately.
-Tap solenoid to free stuck contacts.
-For individual single-coil solenoids, check t applying voltage to the small solenoid terminal.
-Be s solenoid is grounded back to battery.
-For multiple-co block-style solenoids, disconnect existing connectior ground center terminal, and apply voltage to outer terminals one at a time.
-A solenoid that is not stuck make an audible "click" when first energized.
-Handheld switch inoperative.
-3. Replace switch.
-4. Damaged motor 4.
-Replace or repair motor.
-Review brushes.
-Brush may be sticking or worn.
-Brush kits are available for some models.
+Any wires 200 C traced to loose connections, corrosion, or that appear damaged must be replaced.
+Check broken wires. handheld controller for damaged wiring or damaged or corroded plug and socket connections.
+CAUTION: Always use two wrenches (spanners) when loosening tightening motor and solenoid connections (See Eigure 15 Otherwise motor or solenoid damage can 2 Demaged or stuck solenoid This is 2.
+CAUTION: Disengage freespool before performing most kelv caused by not holding the this test to prevent powering the winch drum.
+If a inner put to keep the stud from turning solenoid sticks once, it is likely to stick again and must attaching wire to solenoid be replaced immediately.
+Tap selencid to free stuck when allacing wire to solehold. contacts.
+For individual single coil solenoids, check by applying voltage to the small coloneid terminal.
+Be su apprying voltage to the small solehold terminal.
+De su block at the colonaida, disconnect existing connections ground contertorminal and apply valtage to outer terminale one et e time.
+A selencid that is not stuck w meke on audible "eliek" when first operaized 2 Handhald autitab in an anativa 2 Deplace switch a.
+Handheid Switch inoperative.
+J. Replace switch.
+4. Damaged motor.
+4. Replace or repair motor.
+Review brusnes.
+Brusnes may be sticking or worn.
+Brush kits are available for e en la some models.
 5. Solenoid is not grounded.
-5. Check ground path between battery negative and - solenoid.
+5. Check ground path between battery negative and solenoid.
 6. Weak or dead battery.
 6. Recharge or replace battery.
 Check charging system.
-Winch will not shut off Solenoid stuck "on".
+Winch will not shut off 1.
+Solenoid stuck "on".
 1. If solenoid sticks on, reverse direction and hold trigger switch on until the power lead can be disconnected.
-A safety on-off switch is available as a accessory.
+A safety on-off switch is available as an accessory.
 Motor runs extremely hot 1.
 Long period of operation.
-1. Allow to cool.
-2. Damaged motor.
-Replace or repair motor.
-3. Damaged brake.
-Replace or repair brake.
+1. Allow to cool 2.
+Damaged motor.
+2. Replace or repair motor 3.
+Damaged brake.
+3. Replace or repair brake.
 Motor runs but with 1.
 Weak battery.
 1. Recharge or replace battery.
 Check charging insufficient power or line system. speed Battery to winch wire too long.
 2. Use larger gauge wire.
-1 uter Poor battery connection.
+Poor battery connection.
 3. Check battery terminals for corrosion.
 Clean as required.
 4. Poor ground.
-4. Check and clean connections.
+Check and clean connections.
 5. Damaged brake.
 5. Repair or replace brake.
 Motor runs but drum 1.
-Freespool not engaged.
-1. Engage Freespool. does not turn Winch runs backwards 1.
+Freespool not engaged 1.
+Engage Freespool. does not turn STRAFISTIC T Winch runs hackwards 1.
 Motor wires reversed.
 1. Recheck wiring.
-2. Solenoid wired incorrectly.
+THE REAL PROPERTY AND A RE Thirdi Turis Dockitorus 2.
+Solenoid wired incorrectly.
 2. Recheck wiring.
-Will not hold load 1.
-Excessive load.
+Will not hold load 2 Solenoid wired incorrectly.
+2. Recheck wiring.
 1. Reduce load or double line.
-2. Worn or damaged brake.
-2. Repair or replace brake.